 Tell us about you, your career, and how you founded Crosse HR.

 Olga Crosse: I had been working in HR for many years as a consultant, and a few years ago startups and SME’s started to ask me to set up their HR functions, which I did, then both they and I worked out that they probably didn’t need a full time and expensive HR resource, but they could benefit from the expertise and knowledge of expensive HR resources i.e. ME, whenever they needed it and ONLY when they needed it.

 So when I went back to the corporate world, I could not stop thinking about that concept.
 So, I saved enough money to go it alone and provide outsourced HR expertise to those companies who need it but can’t or don’t want to afford a full-time, clunky bureaucratic function.
 It’s been a tough old battle and despite the craziness of the last year, it is going well.
 I am delighted my clients have all persevered as well, which is a testament to the resilience and true grit of the entrepreneur’s world.

 How does Crosse HR innovate?

 Olga Crosse: I already had, as a concept anyway always provided where possible support remotely.
 I am so used to providing my service via (in those days) Skype and I was an early adopter of Zoom.
 In fact, everyone is so used to getting their business done like this, it has altered the landscape already.

-I am currently working in partnership with a client on an HR system that remotely manages time and attendance and keeps all employee records in the cloud, so being an entrepreneur myself I am always looking at ways of doing things easier and quicker especially in the HR world.
-I listen to my clients and provide them what they want (as long as it is legal).
+I am currently working in partnership with a client on an HR system that remotely manages time and attendance and keeps all employee records in the cloud, so being an entrepreneur myself I am always looking at ways of doing things easier and quicker especially in HR world.
+I listen to my clients and provide them with what they want (as long as it is legal).
 Today, for instance, someone asked me to train their staff on employing staff with criminal convictions, which led to me recording the presentation on ZOOM, posting it online so everyone can benefit.